IshaanBose2147116/namma-bengaluru-front-end/README.md

 * Node 14.17.0

 ### Setup
+1. Execute: `npm install`.
+This will install all the required node modules.
-1. The server will run at port 5000 by default.
+2. The server will run at port 5000 by default.
 To change it, go to line 6 in `./server/server.js`.
-2. In case of any changes to backend server, change the value of `server` variable in `./server/server.js` at line 7.
+3. In case of any changes to backend server, change the value of `server` variable in `./server/server.js` at line 7.
-3. Make the same changes in `./scripts/server_api.js`.
+4. Make the same changes in `./scripts/server_api.js`.
 Change the value of `server` variable at line 6.

 ### Steps to view website:
 In `./server` folder, run `npm start` to start the frontend server.
 Visit http://localhost:5000 to view the frontend.